saji87/vsd-riscv/README.md

 ![5](https://github.com/user-attachments/assets/47cecfc8-0e38-4bfd-9a87-855597261789)
 ![5_calc](https://github.com/user-attachments/assets/b27aa13d-c6ec-4c68-8b5b-b68c09dd92b6)

-  TASK 2 <br />
-    1. Fill up the form - https://forms.gle/wyXTTNccQanhPuBa8 <br />
-    2. Review the provided SPIKE Simulation video: Video Link <br />
-    3. Run the simulation and observe the performance under the -O1 and -Ofast compiler optimization flags. <br />
-    4. Write a simple C program (any basic application). <br />
-    5. Compile the C program using RISC-V GCC/SPIKE with the above optimization options. <br />
-    6. Generate and collect the RISC-V object dump for both -O1 and -Ofast. <br />
-    7. Upload snapshots of the following to your GitHub repository: <br />
-        a.
-The compiled C code. <br />
-        b.
-The RISC-V object dump for each optimization level (-O1 and -Ofast). <br />

   TASK 3  <br />
     1. Review the RISC-V software documentation (link) to understand the R, I, S, B, U, and J instruction types. <br />